kylefarris/ampersand-multiselect-view/README.md

 ```
 ## gotchas

 * Numeric option values are generally stringified by the browser.
 Be mindful doing comparisons.
-You'll generally desire to inspect `selectView.values` (the value of your selected options' input) over `selectView.select.values` (the value returned from the browser).
+You'll generally desire to inspect `selectView.value` (the value of your selected options' input) over `selectView.select.value` (the value returned from the browser).
     * Additionally, do **not** use option sets containing values that `==` one another.
 E.g., do not use options whose values are "2" (string) and 2 (number).
 Browsers cannot distinguish between them in the select control context, thus nor can ampersand-select-view.
 * `null`, `undefined`, or `''` option values are not considered `valid` when the field is required.
 This does not apply when options are from a collection and `yieldModel` is enabled.